 They say rain is good luck on your wedding day but we are not one for superstition.
 However, we will say it is good luck when the rain stops just in time for photos outside and then gives way to a gorgeous sunset!
 Mary Kate and Billy tied the knot during a sweet ceremony at the College of Holy Cross, a very special place to them.
 They wanted to take advantage of the beautiful buildings on the campus, especially the Fenwick Building covered in colorful ivy.

-Their wedding day was nothing short of perfect.
-They had their reception and ceremony at The State Room overlooking Boston with a spectacular view.
+Jamey and Terra’s State Room Wedding was nothing short of perfect.
 The weather played in our favor for the whole afternoon where we were able to capture some special moments of Terra and Jamey in Post Office Square and Quincy Market.
 They said their vows to each other right as the sun had set and dusk fell over the city.
-The most memorable time of the night were the speeches, especially Terra’s father.
-There wasn’t a dry eye in the house and we even found ourselves crying along with everyone else.
 Terra and Jamey are two of the most honest and caring people we’ve ever had the pleasure of photographing.
 We know they will be happily together forever!

 Sharon and Jeff met at work 12 years ago when they developed a strong relationship over time.
 They realized that they had each found their soulmate but for many years said they would never marry.
 After 8 years into the relationship, they finally got engaged on New Years Eve while on vacation in the British Virgin Islands.
 Planning a wedding is always a big undertaking and Sharon and Jeff made sure it would be an unforgettable day.